The Seven Context-Driven Principles

 - Only through judgment and skill, exercised cooperatively throughout the entire project, are we able to do the right things at the right times to effectively test our products.

-Illustrations of the Principles in Action:
+Illustrations of these Principles in Action:

-Consider two projects:
+An Example: Consider two projects

 - One is developing the control software for an airplane.
 What “correct behavior” means is a highly technical and mathematical subject.
 FAA regulations must be followed.
 Anything you do — or don’t do — would be evidence in a lawsuit 20 years from now.
 The development staff share an engineering culture that values caution, precision, repeatability, and double-checking everyone’s work.